dboddie-canonical-work/disgorged-docs/build-on-docker.rst

 Next steps
 ~~~~~~~~~~

 After creating a snap, you should upload it to the `Snap Store <https://snapcraft.io/store>`__, from where it can reach a potential audience of millions.
-See `Releasing your app <releasing-your-app.md>`__ for further details.
+See :ref:`Releasing your app <releasing-your-app>` for further details.